June 10, 2024

 6. Camp Catering and Other Service Considerations

 It is recommended that the schedule basis memorandum document details assumptions for these issues.
 If a claim or dispute arises from one or more of the above issues, the schedule basis memorandum documents what was known or not known at the time of the CPM schedule development, and what assumptions or allowances were considered.
 Consequently, the schedule basis memorandum could be the deciding document to either validate or discredit a contractor’s claim against an owner.
-The following sections discuss these schedule basis considerations to promote awareness for both contractors and owners regarding potential claims and disputes.
+This post and subsequent posts discuss these schedule basis considerations to promote awareness for both contractors and owners regarding potential claims and disputes.

 Labor Productivity Assumptions